kubkon/sptest/README.md

 ## Running
-The program requires you to specify WebAssembly cross-compiled using Emscripten compiler with filenames hardcoded to `main.js` for the glue code, and `main.wasm` for the actually Wasm binary.
-Make sure they are in the root of this project, and run:
+The program requires you to specify WebAssembly cross-compiled using Emscripten compiler with filenames hardcoded to `main.js` for the glue code, and `main.wasm` for the actually Wasm binary. **NB when building your Wasm binary, make sure you pass in BINARYEN_ASYNC_COMPILATION=0 flag to emcc compiler.** Make sure they are in the root of this project, and run:

 ```